ucldc/nuxeo-extent-stats/README.md

 Make sure your AWS credentials for the `pad-dsc-admin` AWS account are set in your environment.

 Make sure that `NUXEO_TOKEN` environment is set in your environment.
-(You'll need to obtain a Nuxeo token for talking to the API if you don't already have one).
+(You'll need to obtain a Nuxeo token for using the API if you don't already have one).

 To run the reports for one campus: